PaulSoderlind/EmpiricalFinancePhD/Readme.md

 3. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.

-4. The current version is tested on Julia 1.1.
+4. The current version is tested on Julia 1.1 and 1.2.